How Much Does a Trip to Ireland Cost (On Any Budget)?

 Food

-On a mid-range budget, food in Ireland will generally look like an included full Irish breakfast at your bed & breakfast of choice, perhaps a light meal or something prepared at home for one other meal, and one meal out per day.
+On a mid-range budget, food in Ireland will generally look like an included full Irish breakfast at your bed and breakfast of choice, perhaps a light meal or something prepared at home for one other meal, and one meal out per day.

 Honestly, the meals in Ireland are often so heavy we were usually comfortable with one included breakfast, one large dinner, and some other small snacks and treats rather than a full third meal.